KusumaKrish15/Comic-Book.DB/docs/tutorials/dev-env.md

 * The following software on your development system:
     * [Git](https://docs.github.com/en/get-started/quickstart/set-up-git): for the command line
     * [GitHub Desktop](https://desktop.github.com): optional
-    * A fork of the [Comic-Database-Service repo](https://github.com/KusumaKrish15/Comic-Database-Service)
+    * A fork of the [Comic-database-service GitHub repository](https://github.com/KusumaKrish15/Comic-Book.DB)
     * A current/LTS version of [node.js](https://nodejs.org/en/)
     * A current version of [json-server](https://www.npmjs.com/package/json-server)
     * A current copy of the database file.
 You can get this by syncing your fork.